cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

 The worker automatically adjusts the number of poller goroutines between the min and max values based on the current workload.

 ### Prometheus Metrics
-The sample exposes comprehensive metrics about worker performance, activity execution, and autoscaling behavior:
+The sample exposes standard Cadence metrics via Prometheus, including comprehensive autoscaling behavior metrics:
-- `autoscaling_workflows_started_total` - Counter of workflows started
-- `autoscaling_activities_completed_total` - Counter of activities completed
-- `autoscaling_activity_duration_seconds` - Histogram of activity execution times
-- `autoscaling_worker_load` - Gauge showing current worker load
+- Standard worker performance metrics (poller counts, task processing rates)
+- Autoscaling-specific metrics (`cadence_concurrency_auto_scaler_*`)
+- All metrics automatically emitted by the Cadence Go client

 ### Monitoring Dashboards
 When running the Cadence server locally with Grafana, you can access the client dashboards at: